alexanderbazhenoff/zx-spectrum-various-sources/README.md

 ## Folder contents

-- **tools**: file compare tools, RLE packing (Run-length encoding) for huge code blocks, various converters, tr-dos and tape save/load routines.
+- **tools**: file compare tools, RLE packing (Run-length encoding) for huge code blocks, DCpack (delta packing tool), various converters, tr-dos and tape save/load routines.
 Especially [`Data Glue Utility`](https://zxart.ee/rus/soft/tool/io-handling/diskovye-utility/data-glue-utility/qid:366462/) which allows you to decrease end-of-sector spaces on the disk and move data after loading.
 Also [`nfo viewer`](https://zxart.ee/rus/soft/demoscene/nfo-viewer/), a text info viewer with two-bitplan colours (25fps coloure mixing like 'Gigascreen'). `nfo viewer` was done, but wasn't released.
 - **unfinished**: unfinished cracktros: first one with two-bitplan colours (again my fav 25fps colour mixing), another is *`sunshine cracktro`* which was almost done, but never released.
 - **loaders, patches, screen output routines, etc**: mini-cracktros, trainer modes (some exclusive *'game pokes'* are placed in init patches), methods how to initialize tr-dos variables when #5b00...#6000 memory was used by data (check save/load patches), etc.